safesoftware/fmetools/README.md

 # fmetools: helpers for FME Python

-_fmetools_ is a Python library containing functions and classes for use with Safe Software's FME.
-It streamlines the development of Python-based formats and transformers that can be shared as FME Packages on FME Hub.
+_fmetools_ is a Python library that streamlines the development of Python-based formats and transformers that can be shared as FME Packages on FME Hub.
+It provides base classes and utilities that make it easy to get started.

 This library is built on top of the
 [Python `fmeobjects` API](https://docs.safe.com/fme/html/fmepython/index.html)